Niggas' Revenge: Background

-Bobby Blake had decided to retire from his long-term career as a gay pornographic star.
+Bobby Blake had decided to retire from his long-term career as a gay pornstar.
 However, he had asked Dick Wadd before he quit to act in one last film with his ex-partner Flex-Deon Blake with no strings attached, where Bobby would be given the upper hand in doing whatever he pleased or fantasized.
 Most of the plot was reportedly left unscripted and entirely to the discretion of Bobby Blake who wanted to keep the element of surprise and apprehension on the rest of the characters in the film including the three submissive characters and the director.
 Whilst filming the movie, two of the white actors were reportedly concussed on set as a result of vigorous pounding and filming had to be stopped as the two men were brought round with proper hydration.

 Bobby Blake explains in his autobiography My Life in Porn: The Bobby Blake Story in the chapter consecrated to Niggas' Revenge:

 But Bobby Blake praised the three submissive white actors of the film for accepting to go on with no strings attached.
 In My Life in Porn he admits:

 Bobby Blake also apologized for the unprotected sex of the film.